KennthShang/PhaMer/README.md

 ### Prepare the database and environment
 Due to the limited size of the GitHub, we zip the database.
 Before using PhaMer, you need to unpack them using the following commands.

+1. When you use PhaMer at the first time
 ```
 cd PhaMer/
 conda env create -f PhaMer.yaml -n phamer